circularsprojects/MCSManager/README.md

 This fork of MCSManager is my personal fork with random changes n stuff for my own instance

+also worth nothing this shit does NOT support light mode!!! its broken as hell!!! and im never fixing it. this is just dark mode catppuccin now.

 ## What is MCSManager?

 **MCSManager Panel** (MCSM) is a **modern, secure, and distributed control